-While New York has made several smaller steps toward marijuana legalization (like New York City’s abandoning its prosecution for many marijuana crimes), New Jersey is right around the corner from legalization.
+While New York has made several smaller steps toward marijuana legalization (like New York City abandoning its prosecution of many marijuana crimes), New Jersey is right around the corner from legalizing pot.

 Can You Profit From Marijuana in the U.S. Today?

-Regardless of the outcome of U.S. marijuana legalization in 2019, there are already many great marijuana stocks trading in U.S. markets.
+Regardless of the outcome of the push toward U.S. marijuana legalization in 2020, there are already many great pot stocks trading in U.S. markets.

-All the pure-play marijuana stocks on the New York Stock Exchange and Nasdaq are Canada-based, but that doesn’t prevent investors from buying in.
+All the pure-play marijuana stocks on the New York Stock Exchange and Nasdaq are Canada-based, but that doesn’t prevent investors from jumping in.

 Furthermore, many of these companies are looking to acquire—or have already acquired—U.S. assets for future marijuana production.

-While I doubt that U.S. marijuana legalization in 2019 will take place at the federal level (although the current administration is known for surprises), we will likely continue to see a steady stream of state-level legalization roll out across the country.
+While I doubt that U.S. marijuana legalization will take place at the federal level in 2020 (although the current administration is known for surprises), we will likely continue to see a steady stream of state-level legalization roll out across the country.

-Furthermore, we’re likely to see more politicians make this a priority issue as it gains increased popular support—especially as the 2020 presidential election nears.
+Furthermore, we’re likely to see more politicians make this a priority issue as it gains popular support.

 What that means is that 2021 could be the year that the U.S. legalizes pot federally—and sends marijuana stocks higher as a result.